Nikolai Sokoloff: Biography

 As a result, the Cleveland Symphony Orchestra (later renamed The Cleveland Orchestra) was formed and the ensemble gave its first concert on December 11, 1918 at Cleveland’s Grays Armory.
 Sokoloff served as the Orchestra’s music director for another 14 years, until his departure in 1932.
 During his tenure in Cleveland, Sokoloff expanded both the number of musicians in the Orchestra and the number of programs in its season concert series; he also took the Orchestra on tours across the country.
 Additionally, Sokoloff led the Orchestra in its first recording project — a 1924 performance of Tchaikovsky’s 1812 Overture, on the Brunswick Label.

 In the Orchestra’s second season, the ensemble moved to the Masonic Auditorium, which remained its home until the completion of Severance Hall in 1931.
 Under Sokoloff’s musical leadership, the city had an established orchestra of its own.
 Although the end of Sokoloff’s time in Cleveland was spoiled by negative press about his personality, conducting style, and lack of cordiality, he made a point to depart on a positive note.
 When Sokoloff was asked if he “had anything to say to Cleveland before leaving,” Sokoloff remarked, “Tell them good luck, and that I’ve had a good time."

 Between 1935 and 1938 he directed the Federal Music Project, a New Deal program that employed musicians to educate the public about music.
 From 1938 to 1941 he directed the Seattle Symphony Orchestra and in 1941 founded the Chamber Music Society (now known as the La Jolla Music Society) in La Jolla, California.

+In 1937 Nikolai married Ruth Haller Ottaway, second wife of Elmer James Ottaway, publisher of Port Huron Record newspaper, who died in 1934.
+Ruth Haller Ottaway is mother of James Haller Ottaway, founder of Ottaway Newspapers-Radio Inc that published many local newspapers and was purchased by Dow Jones Inc in 1970.